Emmanuel Bonami: Actor (2005–present)

 Bonami moved out to Paris later in 2005.
-Shortly after, he has started working as an actor for movies and television shows, such as Wolf in 2019's Fornacis, and the eponymous character in 2014's lucid horror movie Horsehead.
+Shortly after, he has started working as an actor for movies and television shows, such as Wolf in 2019's Fornacis, and the eponymous character in 2014's lucid horror film Horsehead.
 In 2011, he has announced in an interview that he was making a short movie named Innocence.
 In 2018, he played the antagonist Zerda in the short TV series and adaptation of Michel Bussi's The Double Mother, Mother Is Wrong, in which he was marked by the scenario of both the book and its adaptation, and the character.
 In an interview held in September 2021, Bonami explained that he goes through numerous castings in various media, and works with a group of friends in short films.

 In 2022, he dubbed the character of Jacob Lee, played by Josh Duhamel, in the video game The Callisto Protocol.

-In 2023, he declares to the French media Eklecty-City his desire to play Solid Snake again if a remake would be born.
-He confides: "I am very attached to this character.
+In 2023, he declared to the French media Eklecty-City his desire to play Solid Snake again if a remake would be born.
+He confided: "I am very attached to this character.
 We've been following each other for almost 25 years with Solid Snake.
 It's kind of crazy when you think about it... ¼ of a century! [...]
 I'll be really excited to see this iconic character once again".
+In 2026, Bonami reprised the role of Solid Snake as part of the Operation Silent Hunt event in Tom Clancy's Rainbow Six Siege.

-In 2024, Emmanuel Bonami joins the cast of the NCIS spin-off, NCIS: Tony & Ziva, with Michael Weatherly and Cote de Pablo.
+In 2024, Bonami joined the cast of the NCIS spin-off, NCIS: Tony & Ziva, with Michael Weatherly and Cote de Pablo.